Uncommon frugal living uses for a Christmas Tree.

 but there are some other things you can do with that discarded tree that will mean that you haven’t wasted your money and will give you the benefits of another use.
 Although some of these suggests may sound a little strange, the dog repeller for instance, it is always worth giving things a go.

-Plant protector - Cut off the branches of an unwanted tree and cover flowerbeds with them; they may not look very attractive, but they will help to keep animals off of your flower and vegetable beds.
+Cut off the branches of an unwanted tree and cover flowerbeds with them; they may not look very attractive, but they will help to keep animals off of your flower and vegetable beds.

-Outdoor lighting - keep your Xmas tree in a garden tub throughout the year, and decorate it with lights for a party.
+Keep your Xmas tree in a garden tub throughout the year, and decorate it with lights for a party.

-Bird Shelter - When you've finished with your Xmas tree, replant it at the bottom of your garden as a shelter for birds.
+When you've finished with your Xmas tree, replant it at the bottom of your garden as a shelter for birds.
 They'll be especially grateful if you keep the tree festooned throughout the cold winter months with bird treats such as sunflower or sesame seeds, popcorn or whole peanuts.

-Dog repellent - Cut off the branches of an old Xmas tree and position them vertically around young tree trunks.
+Cut off the branches of an old Xmas tree and position them vertically around young tree trunks.
 It may help to discourage dogs from fouling them.